 Tell Me About These Little Treats

 - Flavor: Browning the butter gives these a subtle nutty, caramelized flavor, complemented by almond flour, fresh lemon zest, and a sweet-tart berry.
+The treats are like small French financier cakes.

 - Texture: Whipping egg whites to soft peaks gives these brown butter tea cakes their spongey, airy texture.
 They’re soft with a slightly chewy crust, similar to a madeleine, with a juicy burst of berry in the middle.